modfin/twofer/README.md

 ## E-ID
-Twofer support Swedish BankId and FrejaID as Electronic identification.
+Twofer support Swedish BankId as Electronic identification.
 This can be used for signup in order to collect the identity of the user, as a factor in a authentication scheme or for collecting signatures.

 ### API